 Student Conduct

-The Superintendent/designee shall be responsible for overall implementation and supervision of the Board’s Code of Acceptable Behavior and Discipline, and each Principal shall be responsible for administration and implementation of the Code within each school.
-The Principal shall apply the Code uniformly and fairly to each student without partiality or discrimination.
+The Superintendent/designee shall be responsible for overall implementation and supervision of the Board’s Code of Acceptable Behavior and Discipline, based on statewide student discipline guidelines provided by the Kentucky Department of Education.
+Each Principal shall be responsible for administration and implementation of the Code and the Policy within each school.
+The Principal shall apply the Code and the policy uniformly and fairly to each student without partiality or discrimination.

-The Principal of each school, or school council in schools with SBDM, shall set school policy concerning the selection and implementation of appropriate discipline and classroom management techniques necessary to carry out the Code.
+The Principal of each school, or school council in schools with SBDM, shall set school policy concerning the selection and implementation of appropriate discipline and classroom management techniques necessary to carry out the Code and the Policy.

 References:

-KRS 158.148
+KRS 158.110; KRS 158.148

 KRS 160.290